 configuration_item["configuration"] = resource_json["DiscoveredResourceDetail"]["Configuration"]

 # Evaluate resources.
-You must implement the evaluation logic based on the business scenario.
-The following code is for reference only:
+You must implement the evaluation logic based on your business scenario.
+The following code is only for reference:

 compliance_type, annotation = evaluate_configuration_item(